 For almost a month I was traveling with my sister and her boyfriend in Iran.
 In our little car we went over beautiful mountain passes, explored ancient citadels and visited amazing cities.
 Iran is just a great travel destination.
 I’ve rarely felt so safe and so welcome in a country like Iran.
 Iran is almost 5 times the size of Germany, so it’s worth spending a little more time on a trip to Iran.
 You should not do it without your own rental car as you will need much longer by public transport.
 In Iran you will find many well-known sights, but also many less known places, which are worth a visit in any case.
-Here are my 13 personal highlights of our road trip through Iran, which you can’t miss:
+Check out the 13 top things to do on your road trip in Iran.

 Kashan is my favourite city in Iran.
 The city has a relaxed atmosphere and the few attractions such as the Sultan Amir Ahmad Bath House and the Abbasi House are worth a visit.
 The Bazaar with its hidden Caravenserais and tea houses is also unique.
 For more information on the best sights in Kashan, read my article “The 6 best places to visit in Kashan”.